kimdolion/void-yeet-backend/README.md

 Connected thoughts to users.
 Created curl scripts to create thoughts and to generate a user to test the backend.
 Made thoughts a protected controller, they are unique to the user and should only be seen by the user.
+Began working on front-end to get the skeleton setup.

 ## Problem Solving